MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/obtain-certificate-windows-server-and-operations-manager.md

       1. Select the applicable Certificate Enrollment Policy (default may be the **Active Directory Enrollment Policy**), select **Next**
       1. Select the desired Enrollment Policy template to create the certificate
           1. If the template isn't immediately available, select **Show all templates** box below the list
-          1. If the template needed is available with a red X beside it, please consult your Active Directory or Certificate team
+          1. If the template needed is available with a red X beside it, consult your Active Directory or Certificate team
       1. In most environments, you can find a warning message with a hyperlink under the certificate template, select the link and continue to fill the information for the certificate.

       1. **Certificate Properties wizard:**